Vol. III - Appendix E

 Mary Bishop died in 1923 aged 77 years old.

-Albert and Mary's son Albert John Bishop was still living with his parents.
+In 1911 Albert and Mary's son Albert John Bishop was still living with his parents.
 Aged 38 and single he was a general labourer.
-Nothing more is known about Albert.
+In 1921 Albert was living at 3, Brook Cottages, Whitchurch.
+He was 48 years old and a navey for Roberts & Davies builders, at Rubina, nr Cardiff.
+Albert may have died in 1941.

 - Albert Edward Bishop Matthews.
 Born 21 July 1898 in Cardiff.
 Baptised 21 August 1898 at St Margaret's, Roath.
 Albert married Annie Wooley in 1923 in Axbridge, Somerset.
 In 1939 they were living at 5, Edward Street, Pontypool and Albert was an iron miner.
 They had one son.
 Albert died in 1974.
 Annie died in 1979 in Pontypool.